You are currently viewing Three Ways to Create Enduring Product Design Solutions

 Once in a very great while, enduring design solutions can become brand icons.
 The contoured glass Coca-Cola bottle, created in 1915, has achieved that status.
 But most product manufacturers would be satisfied with a product or packaging design shelf life that’s far shorter than a century.
 In some industries, a design solution that’s relevant for more than five years is considered a great success.

 There’s no established playbook that makes enduring design solutions any easier to achieve, but at Motiv, there are lessons we’ve learned over the past decade that help shape our thinking.
-Here are three of them:

 1. Understand the user and market applications.